Mandur/Tutorial/Linux.md

 Create an Aspnet project as described [here](https://docs.microsoft.com/en-us/aspnet/core/getting-started)

 #3
-Open the project by typing '''code .''' in your command line
+Open the project by typing ´´´code .´´´ in your command line

 #4
 Edit the file Startup.cs and comment the following lines in the Configure method

-'''csharp
+´´´csharp
   // if (env.IsDevelopment())
             // {
                 app.UseDeveloperExceptionPage();